 NH Court System Alternative Dispute Resolution Program

 This site includes detailed information about court mediation in small claims cases, marital and probate cases.
-Information is also available about alternative dispute resolution programs for civil cases filed in the Superior Court.
 There are links to approved mediators and neutral evaluators whose services are used in the courts.

 Resources Outside the Court

 If you have encountered an unfair business or consumer practice, you may contact:

 If you have a discrimination complaint with employment, housing or public accommodation, contact:

 New Hampshire Better Business Bureau

 Deals with complaints about businesses located in New Hampshire